 |Energetic 50%||Headaches 50%||Dizzy 25%|

 An 8th an ounce of Candyland pot leaf to burn from your nearest in-town dispensary might run you an average of $30-45 for medical, recreational tends to be slightly more.
-Other considerations that affect overall cost of Candyland weed to the buyer are what the quality of the grow or crop is, the strain availability, the time of year and your geographic location (some dispensaries are required to charge you a local or state tax, usually 2-6%, on cannabis consumer purchases).
+Other considerations that affect the overall cost of Candyland weed to the buyer are what the quality of the grow or crop is, the strain availability, the time of year and your geographic location (some dispensaries are required to charge you a local or state tax, usually 2-6%, on cannabis consumer purchases).
 Online pot charges are usually more expensive, and you have to factor in shipping costs.
 Candyland concentrate oil cartridges are about $50 for ½ gram and $90 for a full gram, and you can also buy wax, shatter, or resin for about the same price.
-Pre-rolled joints run from $5 apiece to $15 or more depending upon their size, they tend to vary in size from half a gram to two grams or more.
-Medible, or edible marijuana, labels usually don’t specify the type of weed strain used in making the food, usually they just indicate the level of THC or CBD – but there are exceptions.
+Pre-rolled joints run from $5 a piece to $15 or more depending upon their size, they tend to vary in size from half a gram to two grams or more.
+Medible, or edible marijuana, labels usually don’t specify the type of weed strain used in making the food, usually, they just indicate the level of THC or CBD – but there are exceptions.

 Here is a vid of a gentleman reviewing some Candyland cannabis shatter that he bought:

 The Candyland weed strain thrives growing indoors as well as outdoors, with plants reaching up to 65 inches or nearly five and a half feet (just over 1 ½ meters).
-Growing the strain indoors or outdoors requires adequate lighting or sunshine, warm temperatures, good ventilation and high humidity.
+Growing the strain indoors or outdoors requires adequate lighting or sunshine, warm temperatures, good ventilation, and high humidity.
 The Candyland hybrid weed strain’s flowering period is eight to nine weeks for an indoor grow, yielding up between two and three ounces of bud per plant; whereas outdoor growers can expect a harvest with each plant producing an amazing three pounds of bud apiece!
-Candyland cannabis plant flower or buds are sometimes an emerald green but can other times be rather deep purple.
+Candyland cannabis plant flowers or buds are sometimes an emerald green but can other times be rather a deep purple.
 The pistils are golden and the nugs are generally covered in white shimmery trichomes.
-The fragrance you smell from Candyland pot plants themselves is earthy, spicy and sweet.
+The fragrance you smell from Candyland pot plants themselves is earthy, spicy, and sweet.

-Candyland marijuana strain seeds can be purchased numerous places online such as True North Seed Bank for $52.23 for five feminized seeds, or for $197.60 you can get 10 seeds at Sensible Seeds.com If you want to purchase Candyland plants at a cannabis nursery or dispensary they can be found for around $25-$35 or so per plant , but you might want to consult an online menu and then call, email or text message ahead to see whether or not they have them in stock at the moment.
+Candyland marijuana strain seeds can be purchased numerous places online such as True North Seed Bank for $52.23 for five feminized seeds, or for $197.60 you can get 10 seeds at Sensible Seeds.com If you want to purchase Candyland plants at a cannabis nursery or dispensary they can be found for around $25-$35 or so per plant, but you might want to consult an online menu and then call, email or text message ahead to see whether or not they have them in stock at the moment.

 Here is a vid of a guy who grew his own Candyland cannabis plants smoking and reviewing his own weed:

 Candyland is no game, it is a sativa-dominant hybrid cannabis weed strain that delivers highly stimulating body effects and an elevating mental euphoria.
-It is a great get up and go strain for first thing or well into the day, not so much before bed when you wouldn’t want to be too over-caffeinated and unable to calm down and sleep.
-Candyland cannabis was the brainchild of Ken Estes when he paired his renowned Granddaddy Purps with Platinum Cookies, and has gone on to its own award-winning fame.
+It is a great get up and go strain for a first thing or well into the day, not so much before bed when you wouldn’t want to be too over-caffeinated and unable to calm down and sleep.
+Candyland cannabis was the brainchild of Ken Estes when he paired his renowned Granddaddy Purps with Platinum Cookies and has gone on to its own award-winning fame.
 When smoked or vaped it has a sweet, berry-like taste and an earthy, almost spicy aroma.
-Candyland marijuana is found all over the United States, wherever it is legally sold for medical or recreational use, and Candyland ganja can also purchased throughout the world or online in seed or plant forms.
+Candyland marijuana is found all over the United States, wherever it is legally sold for medical or recreational use, and Candyland ganja can also purchase throughout the world or online in seed or plant forms.
 It is a great harvesting pot plant, especially outdoors where you get a lot of bang for your buck when it comes to yield, at over three pounds per plant!
 So to your doubtless growing list of powerhouse sativas and sativa-heavy hybrids, you really should add the potently uplifting and reinvigorating Candyland weed strain!

 And, before you go, here is another video review of Candyland sativa-heavy marijuana strain: